Democrats, White House forge new North American trade deal

 “We ate their lunch,” Pelosi told her Democratic colleagues in a closed-door meeting, according to an aide in the room.

-But Vice President Mike Pence released a statement praising Trump’s leadership and claiming Democrats “have finally acquiesced” in allowing a vote on the trade pact.
+Vice President Mike Pence, however, released a statement praising Trump’s leadership and claiming Democrats “have finally acquiesced” in allowing a vote on the trade pact.

+“From my perspective it’s not as good as I had hoped,” McConnell said, while No. 2 Senate Republican John Thune of South Dakota offered a mixed assessment as well, saying the changes agreed to by Pelosi and Lighthizer were “not favorable.”

+Associated Press writers Matthew Daly in Washington and Mark Stevenson in Mexico City contributed to this story.